OCamlPro/superbol-studio-oss/sphinx/emacs.rst

 ===============

 We document two means that are available for editing COBOL files using GNU/Emacs.
-One makes use of a modified version of :code:`cobol-mode` that can be found on ELPA.
-The other is a new mode, :code:`superbol-mode`, that simply makes use of the LSP to provide a poweful COBOL IDE.
+One makes use of a modified version of :code:`cobol-mode.el` that can be found on ELPA.
+The other is a new mode, :code:`superbol-mode`, that simply makes use of the LSP to provide a powerful COBOL IDE.

 Standard file :code:`cobol-mode.el`
 -----------------------------------